DavidKreiter/weather-backend/README.md

   "humidity": 70,
   "wind_speed": 2.57
 }

 Environment Variable
 This service requires an OpenWeatherMap API key.

 Variable     	Description
 API_KEY     	OpenWeatherMap API key

 Run Locally
 Install dependencies:
 pip install -r requirements.txt

-Set API key:
+Set API key(PS):

-PowerShell:

 $env:API_KEY="your_api_key_here"

 Run the app:
 python app.py

 Open:
 http://localhost:5000/weather/new-york

 Run with Docker
 Build the image:
 docker build -t weather-backend .

 Run the container:
 docker run -p 5000:5000 -e API_KEY="your_api_key_here" weather-backend

 Test in browser:
 http://localhost:5000/weather/new-york

 Notes
 The API key is not stored in the code or in GitHub.
 It must be provided as an environment variable when running the service.